rust-lang/book/nostarch/chapter17.md

 ## Characteristics of Object-Oriented Languages

-There is no consensus in the programming community about what features a language must have to be considered object-oriented.
+There is no consensus in the programming community about what features a language must have to be considered object oriented.
 Rust is influenced by many programming paradigms, including OOP; for example, we explored the features that came from functional programming in Chapter 13.
 Arguably, OOP languages share certain common characteristics, namely objects, encapsulation, and